-What is an influence diagram?
-Closely related to decision trees and often used in conjunction, influence diagrams are a summary of information contained in a decision tree.
-They involve 4 variable types for notation: a decision (a rectangle), chance (an oval), objective (a hexagon), and function (a rounded rectangle).
+Influence diagrams are closely related to decision trees and often used in conjunction with them.
+An influence diagram displays a summary of the information contained in a decision tree.
+It involves four variable types for notation: a decision (a rectangle), chance (an oval), objective (a hexagon), and function (a rounded rectangle).
 Influence diagrams also use solid lines to denote influence.
 Their appearance is very similar to a flowchart.

 What's the Difference Between Decision Trees and Influence Diagrams?

 Influence diagrams show the dependencies among variables.
 This is an important distinction between influence diagrams and decision trees.
 Decision trees offer much more detail about each possible decision.